,

 Who Is Responsible for Traffic Signal Maintenance?

-Government Liability for Signal Failures
+Establishing Government Liability for a Signal Failure

 Holding a government entity accountable is not automatic.
-To establish liability, you generally need to show that the responsible agency had notice of the malfunction — either actual notice, meaning someone reported it, or constructive notice, meaning the problem had existed long enough that a reasonable agency should have discovered it.
+To establish liability, you generally need to show that the responsible agency had notice of the malfunction, either actual notice, meaning someone reported it, or constructive notice, meaning the problem had existed long enough that a reasonable agency should have discovered it.
 You must also show that the agency failed to act within a reasonable time to address the hazard.
 This requires reviewing maintenance logs, inspection records, and prior complaints about the signal.

 When Private Parties Share Liability